-The nest cheapest option for getting about when the trip is just too far is “the Deuce”.
+The next cheapest option for getting about when the trip is just too far is “the Deuce”.
 The Deuce runs the length of the strip stopping at all the major hotels and casinos.
-The buses are air-conditioned and run 24hours a day, albeit on a reduced schedule overnight.
+The buses are air-conditioned and run 24 hours a day, albeit on a reduced schedule overnight.

 Buses should arrive around every 15mins but this can alter during heavy traffic.
 But they are very frequent.
 The service is reduced after midnight but only to 20min frequency so still only a short wait.